Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Methods and Model

 Let the subscript $i\in\{0,1\}$ denote the class group, where $i=0$ indicates the rich group and $i=1$ indicates the poor group.
 Subscripts $R$ and $P$ will be used in later sections for clarity.
 For a given value of $i$, $j=1-i$ denotes the opposing group.
 For group $i$, $x_i$ represents the proportion of mitigators in that group while $y_i=1-x_i$ represents the proportion of non-mitigators.

 The payoffs for the group $i$ are

 for mitigators and

-for non-mitigators \cite{menard2021}. $\alpha_i$ represents the costs of mitigation for group $i$,
+for non-mitigators \cite{menard2021}. $\alpha_i$ represents the costs of mitigation for group $i$, and

-$\delta=1$ represents the strength of social norms, $h$ is the homophily term described above, and $x_j$ represents the proportion of people in the opposing group who are mitigators.
-Finally, $f(T_f)$ is a sigmoid function representing the personal cost of global warming, and is represented by the following equation\footnote{See \cite{fushu:23} for a full derivation of this equation.}
+\begin{LineLabel}{R1-5.1} $\delta=1$ represents the strength of social norms, creating an incentive to align one's opinion with that of the group majority.
+The social-norm term $\delta$ acts by enhancing the mitigator payoff $E_i(M)$ by the mitigator proportion $\delta x_i$ and enhancing the non-mitigator payoff $E_i(N)$ by the non-mitigator proportion $\delta y_i$.
+This encourages polarization along the mitigator/non-mitigator axis, while the homophily term $h$ encourages polarization between poor/rich groups. \end{LineLabel} ~Furthermore, $h$ is the homophily term described above, and $x_j$ represents the proportion of people in the opposing group who are mitigators.
+Finally, $f(T_f)$ is a sigmoid function representing the personal cost of projected global warming, and is represented by the following equation\footnote{See \cite{fushu:23} for a full derivation of this equation.}

 Here, $f_{\max}$ is the perceived maximum warming cost, $w$ is the perceived nonlinearity of warming cost, $v(t)$ is the vegetation proportion at time $t$ (more simply, the currently perceived vegetation), $v(t-10)$ is the perceived vegetation proportion ten years ago, and $T_c$ is the maximum temperature rise which can be tolerated by individuals, from here on called the critical temperature\footnote{We investigate the sensitivity of the results to the values of $f_{\max}$ and $w$ in section 3.4.
 When otherwise not specified, $f_{\max}=5$ and $w=3$.}.
-As explained by \cite{menard2021}, this cost is designed to be an explicit incentive to mitigate and a disincentive to not mitigate (a social benefit/cost), while the material costs of climate change would impact mitigators and non-mitigators equally within groups.
+As explained by \cite{menard2021}, this cost is designed to be an explicit incentive to mitigate and a disincentive to not mitigate (a social benefit/cost), while the material costs of climate change would impact mitigators and non-mitigators equally within groups. \begin{LineLabel}{R1-5.2} Non-mitigators may experience psychological costs due to their inaction, while mitigators may experience positive personal externalities, such as personally improved health due to their changed behaviors.
+Hence, $f(T_f)$ is meant to capture the additional costs of inaction and benefits of climate action not captured through other channels. \end{LineLabel}

+\begin{LineLabel}{R1-5.3} Furthermore, perceived unfairness may alter players' incentives.
+As explained in \cite{menard2021}, the importance of climate dissatisfaction relative to the influence of climate change is a key determinant of climate action.
+This inequality alters the costs of mitigation for the poor group, as seen below